posted by Allison Walters — February 12, 2021

 - David C. Terry, Director of Programs, Curator, New York Foundation for the Arts

-CAA publishes a call for nominations and self-nominations for Nominating Committee service on the website in late fall of every year and publicizes it in CAA News and via social media.
-Please direct all queries regarding the committee to Vanessa Jalet, CAA executive liaison.
+The 2016–2017 Nominating Committee chose the new members of the committee at its business meeting held during the 2017 Annual Conference in New York in February.
+The Board of Directors also appointed four liaisons.
+CAA publishes a call for nominations and self-nominations for Nominating Committee service on the website in late fall of every year and publicizes it in CAA News.
+Please direct all queries regarding the committee to Vanessa Jalet, CAA Executive Liaison.